bps-github7/Class_Generator/README.txt

         argument list: names, attributes, methods = None, parent = 'object', runs = 0

     4.5 note on methods:
-        method body functionality cannot be implemented due to the limited nature of this software. for this reason, decorators and other new_style syntax rules will be adhered to. however, all method bodies instantiated via passing in argument via cmd line or input file will return only the keyword 'NotImplemented'
+        method body functionality cannot be implemented due to the limited nature of this small CLI program. however, all method bodies instantiated via passing in argument via cmd line or input file will return only the keyword 'NotImplemented' and a auto-generated function stub in adherence to PEP8 standards.

         In cmd line mode or by using the file, you can designate a method as static or class method by prepending SM for static methods or CM for class method to the class name, for example

         static methods: SMstatic_method_1, SMthis_is_an_example
         class methods: CMclass_method_1, CMyadda_yadda_yadda

+        doing so will cause the method to be generated in adherence to the typical way these methods are written. making use of decorator, and a first parameter of cls for class methods

     4.6 input file for argument